snipsco/snips-javascript-toolkit/README.md

 #### globals

-You can use the provided `SnipsToolkit.mock.globals` global function to override ofr define global variables.
+You can use the provided `SnipsToolkit.mock.globals` global function to override or define global variables.

 ```js
 SnipsToolkit.mock.globals(globals => {